opengauss-mirror/docs/content/docs-lite/en/docs/DataBaseReference/memory-35.md

 This parameter is a PGC_SIGHUP parameter.
 Set it based on instructions provided in  [Table 1](../DatabaseAdministrationGuide/resetting-parameters.md#en-us_topic_0283137176_en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).

-**Value range**: Int, 0~512, the unit is "kB".
+**Value range**: Int, 0~64, the unit is "8kB".

 **Default value:** 0kB indicates that 0kB is pre-read at a time, and the garbage collection pre-read feature is turned off.

 **Advertisement:**
 If the pre-read feature is enabled for medium-scale heap page cleaning, the size threshold for this parameter is not necessarily better when larger.
 It is recommended to set it to 64kB.
-Performance improvements above this recommended threshold are marginal and may even lead to a degradation in cleaning performance.
+Performance improvements above this recommended threshold are limited and may even lead to a degradation in cleaning performance.